 If you plan to leave a substantial amount of assets and property to your loved ones, an Indiana living trust can simplify the process.
 By transferring your assets to a living trust, you will enable your heirs to avoid the expense and time of probate.
 You can also leave instructions for when you want beneficiaries to receive your assets, in case you want them to reach a certain age first.
 A living trust is a key tool in estate planning, and below, we will answer all of your questions about creating a living trust in Indiana.
-For hands-on help with your estate planning, use SmartAsset’s financial advisor matching tool.
+For hands-on help with your estate planning, consider working with a financial advisor.

 How to Create a Living Trust in Indiana